benyoon1/vulkan-vs-opengl/README.md

 - Synthetic scene (asteroid belt): CPU-bound scenario to stress test and measure raw draw call overhead using low-polygon models.
 - Amazon Lumberyard Bistro: to evaluate performance in a more practical setting.

-For now, the benchmark focuses on MoltenVK vs OpenGL 4.1 on macOS, but it can run on Linux and Windows.
-However, it won't be a fair comparison since modern AZDO techniques such as Multi-Draw Indirect or Bindless Textures in OpenGL 4.6 are not implemented in this project.
+For now, this benchmark application focuses on MoltenVK vs OpenGL 4.1 on macOS, but it can also run on Linux and Windows.
+On those platforms, OpenGL can be upgraded to 4.6 and use modern AZDO techniques such as Multi-Draw Indirect from OpenGL 4.3 or Bindless Textures extension.
+However, these features are not implemented in this project, thus it wouldn't represent a fair comparison of what OpenGL is capable of today vs Vulkan using the same features.

 ## Features